 There is no time limit for lodging an appeal, but you should put your appeal in writing.
-If an appeal to your local authority is refused, you will be able to appeal to the relevant body:
+If an appeal to your local authority is refused, you'll be able to appeal to the relevant body:

-- The Valuation Tribunal for England (www. valuationtribunal.gov.uk) within two months of receiving the decision, or within four months of your original appeal if your local council hasn't responded. - The Valuation Tribunal for Wales (www.valuationtribunals-wales.org.uk) within two months of receiving the decision, or within four months of your original appeal if your local council hasn't responded. - The Valuation Appeal Committee in Scotland (www. saa.gov.uk) within four months of your original appeal.
+- the Valuation Tribunal for England (valuationtribunal. gov.uk) within two months of receiving the decision, or within four months of your original appeal if your local council hasn't responded - the Valuation Tribunal for Wales (valuation-tribunalswales.org.uk) within two months of receiving the decision, or within four months of your original appeal if your local council hasn't responded - the Local Taxation Chamber in Scotland (localtaxationchamber.scot/apply) within 42 days of your original appeal.